RedHatTraining/AD482-apps/connect-integration/solutions/plumber-service/README.md

-# WaterLeak Inc. - Repair Requests
+# WaterLeak Inc. - Plumbers

-This is a minimal Quarkus application that simulates an intranet application that keeps repair requests records.
+This is a minimal Quarkus application that simulates an intranet application that keeps plumber service records.

 Features:
 - Panache (active record) for simple persistence.